Home CRFID Charter

 The IEEE Technical Committee on RFID (CRFID) coordinates the IEEE and Technical Activities Board (TAB) efforts on matters relating to RFID (radio frequency identification) and RFID-related systems.

 RFID is an enabling technology that is an automatic identification method for retrieving and accessing data using devices called RFID tags or transponders.
 The basic RFID system includes tags, readers, and associated interfaces.
-Its applications include Identification, Tracking, Asset Management, Security & Verification, Logistics, Access Control, Location, and Authentication.
+Its applications include identification, tracking, asset management, security & verification, logistics, access control, location, and authentication.

 C. FUNCTIONS

 The functions of this committee may include, but are not limited to projects such as publications, public outreach via web-based and other media, conferences, educational tools, standards sponsoring and coordination, and broad regional/international communication of the mission.
-As per IEEE and TA governance documents, appropriate approvals for such projects/products will be sought.
+As per IEEE and Technical Activities governance documents, appropriate approvals for such projects/products will be sought.

-Activities of CRFID are expected to reach across all IEEE communities, include subject matter experts in the development and achievement of its functions, and to bring visibility to the entire IEEE community.
+Activities of CRFID are expected to reach across all IEEE communities, to include subject matter experts in the development and achievement of its functions, and to bring visibility to the entire IEEE community.

 The CRFID is represented on TAB by its sponsoring S/Cs.